VikParuchuri/surya/README.md

 You can benchmark the performance of surya on your machine.

 - Follow the manual install instructions above.
-- `poetry install --group dev` # Installs dev dependencies
+- `poetry install --group dev` - installs dev dependencies

 **Text line detection**